Skip to main content

 People Model

-• Profile UUID – Unique identifier for each profile
+• Profile UUID: Unique identifier for each profile.

-• Group Name – Groups the person belongs to
+• Group Name: Groups the person belongs to.

 • How many new profiles are created each month?

-• What is our demographic breakdown?
+• What is our age and gender distribution?

-• How many members have given financially?
+• What percentage of members have given financially?

 Event Attendance Model

-• Event Title – Name of the event
+• Event Title: Name of the event.

-• Session Headcount – Manually entered attendance count
+• Session Headcount: Manually entered anonymous headcount.

-Example questions
+Example Questions:

 • What is our total attendance over time?